-HIIT training is also a great way to combine cardio and strength training into a single workout.
-Although it typically requires you to use lighter weights, it is an extremely effective way to reduce fat and increase lean muscle mass.
+High intensity interval training has a HUGE range of benefits.
+One of the greatest being that you can easily combine cardio and strength training into a single workout.
+Although it traditionally uses lighter weights compared to a typical strength session, HIIT can be an extremely effective way to reduce fat and increase lean muscle mass.

 To quickly sum it up, here are a few of the many benefits to HIIT training: